 The filmmakers opted not to take any chances.

-Another key narrative problem is that the relationship between the racist Hank and the ethnically mixed – but in the U.S. officially “black” – Leticia Musgrove is ultimately unsatisfying.
+Another key narrative problem is the ultimately unsatisfying relationship between the racist (!)
+Hank and the ethnically mixed – but in the U.S. officially “black” – Leticia.

-One example when suspension of disbelief is required: The secret that Hank keeps from Leticia is something that she either should have known (she visited her husband more than once) or, in the small Georgia town where they live, would have found out sooner rather than later.
+One example when suspension of disbelief is required: Hank’s participation in Lawrence’s electrocution is something that Leticia either should have known (she visited her husband more than once) or, in the small Georgia town where they live, would have found out sooner rather than later.
 The fact that she doesn’t become aware of the truth until the very end feels like a script contrivance.

 In other respects, Monster’s Ball is also a case of cinematic hit and miss.

-German-born director Marc Forster manages to create a realistic Southern U.S. setting, while his minimalist touch – with the aid of cinematographer Roberto Schaefer’s soft colors and Asche & Spencer’s haunting music – greatly enhances the mood of the film.
-In addition, Forster elicits compelling performances from supporting players Heath Ledger and Peter Boyle.
+On the upside, German-born director Marc Forster manages to create a realistic Southern U.S. setting, while his minimalist touch – with the aid of cinematographer Roberto Schaefer’s soft colors and Asche & Spencer’s haunting music – greatly enhances the mood of the film.
+In addition, Forster elicits compelling performances from Heath Ledger and veteran Peter Boyle (Joe, Young Frankenstein).

 On the downside, he is far less successful in his handling of the two leads.

-Two-time Oscar nominee Billy Bob Thornton (as Best Actor for Sling Blade, 1996; as Best Supporting Actor for A Simple Plan, 1998) tries hard to make his former death-row guard seem both tough and affable, but not once does he come across as anything but an actor at work.
+A two-time Academy Award nominee in the acting categories, Billy Bob Thornton (Sling Blade, 1996 [which earned him the Best Adapted Screenplay Oscar]; A Simple Plan, 1998) tries hard to make his former death-row guard seem both tough and affable, but not once does he come across as anything but an actor at work.

 Endless sex scene